dahu/Vimmy-The-Pooh/README.md

 .

-    That's what #vimmers always do," said Pooh, much interested.
+    "That's what #vimmers always do," said Vimmy the Pooh, much interested.
     "They call ':help! :help!' and then when you look up, they don't panic."

 .